rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

 By deduction, the address `0x00427a30` is the function which popup the messagebox.

-The right node, print the "Wrong Password!", the left one, probably print the congratulations message.
+The right node, print the "Wrong Password!", the left one, probably prints the congratulations message.

 When to the address `0x00404628` is the validation function because it followed by a conditionnal test that leads either "Wrong Password!" message